fanofxiaofeng/cglib-basic-demo/NoOp.md

 We can that a class file is generated as expected.
 ![child.png](pic/v2/child.png)

-The decompiled result are as follows.
+The decompiled result is as follows.
 ```java
 //
 // Source code recreated from a .class file by IntelliJ IDEA